gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/project/project.md

 You will be working on **one** of these two types of projects:

 Type 1 Builder:
- - Implement REGS or APPS component (whichever you were assigned)
+ - Implement a simplified version of the REGS component
-   - APPS: No PhD apps or Sys Admin role required
+   - You are not required to implement the Sys Admin or Grad Secretary roles described in the REGS spec.
+Instead of the Grad Secretary, you should allow Faculty users to change grades multiple times.
-   - REGS: No user creation, no PhD students, no Sys Admin required
+   - If the spec for your component talks about extra features to add in phase 2 (such as more reports or PhD students), you *do not* need to complete them.
-   - If the spec for your component talks about extra features to add in phase 2 (such as more reports for REGS), you *do not* need to complete them.
+   - You are still expected to add something "extra" to your project - a new feature, a nicer UI, or some technical extra.
+However, this will be a smaller part of your grade compared to the Integration projects.

 Type 2 Integration:
  - Combine the components implemented by your teammates in phase 1 (do not build any new components from scratch)